mfgeary/dsan5300-project/README.md

     * `clean/`, which contains the cleaned data.
 * `code/` contains all of our code for the project.
 It is further organized into subfolders based on the type of code/phase of the project.
 Current subfolders are:
     * `data-cleaning/`, which contains code for cleaning the data
-    * `eda`, which has code for doing exploratory data analysis
+    * `eda/`, which has code for doing exploratory data analysis